bitfl1pper/alignment/README.md

 # alignment

+*This is vary early stage, so far only one algorithm is (partially) implemented, roadmap coming soon...
+I expect this repo to be developed on for quite some time*

 This repository contains various implementations of sequence alignment algorithms in clojure.

 For educational use only.
 If you need to actually do sequence alignment, please use production ready software.